-Joachim Klement, CFA, is a trustee of the CFA Institute Research Foundation.
+Joachim Klement, CFA, is a trustee of the CFA Institute Research Foundation and offers regular commentary at Klement on Investing.
 Previously, he was CIO at Wellershoff & Partners Ltd., and before that, head of the UBS Wealth Management Strategic Research team and head of equity strategy for UBS Wealth Management.
-Klement studied mathematics and physics at the Swiss Federal Institute of Technology (ETH), Zurich, Switzerland and Madrid, Spain, and graduated with a master’s degree in mathematics.
+Klement studied mathematics and physics at the Swiss Federal Institute of Technology (ETH), Zurich, Switzerland, and Madrid, Spain, and graduated with a master’s degree in mathematics.
 In addition, he holds a master’s degree in economics and finance.

 What's more critical to investing success: luck or skill?

 If the US government were a normal company, it would have had to declare bankruptcy long ago.

 The spillover effect of the Russia-Ukraine War will increase food prices and geopolitical risk throughout the world.